I am really enjoying the Address, so I was thinking of getting another more powerful scooter.

 But I think my strive for simplicity debars most, or maybe all, of the offers open.
 I really don’t want water cooling, with the inevitable addition of a water pump, a thermostat, a radiator, water pipes, coolant, and the associated extra weight, maintenance and potential reliability problems.

 It is more difficult for an air cooled engine to meet modern emission standards.
-This is primarily due to maintaining the engine temperature while the cooing air temperature can vary over 50degrees just due to the weather.
-Also the warm up time is longer.
+This is primarily due to maintaining the engine temperature while the cooling air temperature can vary over 50 degrees, just due to the weather.
+Also, the warm up time is longer.

-So currently all scooters greater than 125cc (and some smaller) are liquid cooled.
+So currently nearly all scooters greater than 125cc (and some smaller) are liquid cooled.

 The Address seems as good as any other air cooled scooter, and better than most.

-For example the Honda 125cc super cub has around the same power as the address, but no storage, no pillion seat.
+For example the Honda 125cc super cub has around the same power as the address, but no storage and no pillion seat.
 It does have manual gears and, on paper, better fuel consumption and bigger wheels.

 The Vespa seat height is 790mm or 31.1″.
 The Address is 755mm or 29.7″ That extra 1.4″ is pretty critical.
 It determines how far you can move your legs backwards and forwards while still having enough leverage to move the bike.

 The prop stand was just stupid!
 It doesn’t stay down!
-And the passenger footrests do not make it easy for the pillion passenger to get on.
+And the passenger footrests are in a ridiculous position.

 It’s a shame but Vespas are now off my list.